 - If a decrease in arterial pressure is detected, the sympathetic pathway is activated to increase the heart rate and the force of contraction of the heart.
-This, along with decreasing vasoconstriction of vessels, acts to increase the arterial pressure.
+This, along with increasing vasoconstriction of vessels, acts to increase the arterial pressure.

 Hormones also have the ability to affect the heart rate.
 One example would be adrenaline, which is released from the medulla of adrenal glands.
 This hormone can be released into the blood stream at a time when a person encounters a stressful situation.
 The release of this hormone can result in a number of effects one of which is increasing of the heart rate.

 Clinical Relevance – Tachycardia